janenycxo/e15/independent-study/README.md

 Despite the growing interest for electronic access, this is just the early steps to improve access to healthcare information.
 High costs and heavily regulated requirements have prevented implementing these initiatives and limited more efficient use of resources but change is foreseeable.

 Fortunately, advanced data and technologies, breakthrough solutions and consumer choice are redefining what can be achieved.
-With hospitals and facilities adopting to technology its only a matter of time the system approaches mobile access to healthcare data.
+With hospitals and facilities adopting to technology its only a matter of time the system approaches an increased approach to retrieving and accessing healthcare data.

 ## RESOURCES
 + Production URL: